scopatz/xo/docs/index.rst

 exofrills - when ``nano`` is too much
 =====================================
-Have you ever been frustrated, angered,
+Have you ever been frustrated that your text editor wasn't doing what you wanted?
+Angered that you can't remeber...

+* ...how to find help?
+* ...what ``:wq`` means?
+* ...any of the little lisper that you read as an undergrad?

+A small, brave world awaits!

 -----------